SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/lsgkm/README.md

     -T <1|4|16>      set the number of threads for parallel calculation, 1, 4, or 16 (default: 1)
 ```
-Here, you will try to score the positive and the negative test sequences.
-Run:
+Here, you will calculate prediction scores for both the positive and negative test sequences.

-Prediction score for positive sequences.
-Run following command:
+- To get the prediction scores the positive sequences, please execute the following command:

 ```
 bin/gkmpredict example/ABF2_pos_test.fa output/ABF2_gkmtrain.model.txt output/ABF2_gkmpredict_pos.txt
 ```
 **Output format for positive prediction**

-The result will be stored in `output/ABF2_gkmpredict_pos.txt` in the `output/` directory.
+The result will be stored in `output/ABF2_gkmpredict_pos.txt` file in the `output/` directory.

-Prediction score for negative sequences.
-Run following command:
+- To obtain the prediction scores for the negative sequences, please execute the following command:

 ```
 bin/gkmpredict example/ABF2_neg_test.fa output/ABF2_gkmtrain.model.txt output/ABF2_gkmpredict_neg.txt